nguyentduc/AD_2017/README.md

-# This is my readme file
+# This is my readme file, by Duc
 Raspberry Pi acoustic sensor project

 This project will turn a raspberry Pi 3 into an acoustic sensor